carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 Model evaluation is a critical step in any machine learning project, and it is also the case for NLP.
 While it may be tempting to rely on the accuracy scores observed during training, or the model descriptions provided on the web, this approach can be misleading and often results in models that fail in real-world applications, and that includes your data.

 ::: callout
-The fundamental principle of model evaluation is to test your model on data it has never seen before.
-If you are training your own models, this is typically achieved by splitting your dataset into training, validation, and test sets.
+The fundamental principle of model evaluation is to test your model on data it has never seen before. **If you are training your own models, this is typically achieved by splitting your dataset into training, validation, and test sets**.
 The training set is used to teach the model, the validation set helps tune hyperparameters or other aspects of model development, and the test set provides a less biased assessment of the final model's performance.
 Without this separation, you risk overfitting, where your model memorizes the training data rather than learning generalizable patterns.

 If you are using out-of-the-box models, evaluation is also mandatory, as you must be sure that the outputs you obtain behave in the manner that you would expect.
-In this case you only need to design the test set (with human annotators) and measure the performance.
-It doesn't matter how *broadly a model was tested*, you must always confirm that it is suitable for your intended usage.
+In this case you only need to design the test set (with human annotators) and measure the performance. **It doesn't matter how broadly a model was tested, you must always confirm that it is suitable for your intended usage**.
 It is also not enough to use semi-automated evaluation, designing human-labeled data will also provide insightful information for shaping your own task and judging the predictions you get.
 :::

 ### Evaluation Metrics

 Several metrics are commonly used to evaluate NLP models, each offering different insights into performance.
-Here we will describe the 4 most used in suervised learning classifiers:
+Here we will describe the 4 most used in suervised learning classifiers

+Let's give the toy example of classifying photographs of cats and dogs.
+In this task, there are 2 classes: `cat` and `dog`, and we have a model that return the label `cat` or `dog` given an input photograph.
+If we want to evaluate how good is our model at recognizing `dog`s (our *positive class* in this example), there are 4 possibilities when comparing with the ground truth (your labeled data):

+1. **True Positives (TP):** the number of `dog` photographs the model *correctly* labeled as `dog`.
+2. **True Negatives (TN):** the number of non-`dog` photographs *correctly* labeled as something else.
+3. **False Positives (FP):** the number of non-`dog` photographs the model *mistakenly* labeled as `dog`.
+4. **False Negatives (FN):** the number of `dog` photographs *mistakenly* labeled as something else.

+Based on this simple counts, we can derive four metrics that inform us at scale about the performance of our classifiers:

 - **Accuracy:** measures the global proportion of correct predictions, regardless of the class they hold.
+This is al true cases (TP + TN) divided by all tested instances (TP+TN+FP+FN).
-- **Precision:**  This answers the following question: "Of all the predictions the model made for a particular class, how many were actually correct?"
+- **Precision:**  This answers the following question: "Of all the predictions the model made for a particular class, how many were actually correct?".
+This is TP divided by (TP+FP).
 - **Recall:** This answers the following question: "Of all the actual instances of a class, how many did the model successfully identify?".
+This is TP divided by (TP+FN).
 - **F1-score:** provides a harmonic mean of precision and recall, offering a single metric that balances both concerns.

 Deciding which metric is the most relevant to your case depends on your specific task, but having a view at all of the metrics is always insightful.

 ![An example for a classifier of Cats and Dogs.
 Source: Wikipedia](fig/bert_precisionRecall.png)

-It's important to remember that a high accuracy score doesn't always indicate a good model.
+**It's important to remember that a high accuracy score doesn't always indicate a good model**.
 For example, if you're classifying rare events that occur only 5% of the time, a naive model that always predicts "no event" would achieve 95% accuracy while being completely useless.
 This is why examining multiple metrics and understanding your data's characteristics is essential for proper model evaluation.

 In python, the `scikit-learn` package already provides us with these (and many other) evaluation metrics.
 All we need to do is prepare an ordered list with the `true_labels` and a list with the corresponding `predicted_labels` for each example in our data.

-We will use a simpler senitment model that predicts 5 classes: `Very positive`, `positive`, `neutral`, `negative` and `very negative`.
-Here is an example of the model predictions for 4 toy examples:
+To illustrate the usage of evaluation, we will use a simpler sentiment model that predicts 5 classes: `Very positive`, `positive`, `neutral`, `negative` and `very negative`.
+Here is an example of the model predictions for four toy examples:

 ```python
 from transformers import pipeline